microsoft/NLU.DevOps/docs/Test.md

 ]
 ```

-The resulting output will be a JSON array in the generic utterances format, with the intents and entities labeled by the NLU service.
-E.g., after training a LUIS service from [Getting Started section in Training NLU Services](Train.md#getting-started), testing with the example utterances above will output the following results:
+The resulting output will be a JSON array in the generic utterances format, with the intents and entities labeled by the NLU model.
+E.g., after training a LUIS model from [Getting Started section in Training an NLU model](Train.md#getting-started), testing with the example utterances above will output the following results:

 ```json
 [